 - blends of cotton and polyester with different ratios

-If you would like to learn how exactly measurements are conducted, you can find more information in this article.
+If you would like to learn more about the measurement process, you can find information in this article on the 4 steps of conducting measurements for Material Sensing.

 Receiving reference values